Supplemental resource framework redesign

 About the Project

-WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, is an Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
-The project started on 1 January 2019 for a duration of three years.
-WAI-Guide aims to:
+WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, was a Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
+The project started on 1 January 2019 and completed in December 2022.
+WAI-Guide aimed to:

 - Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;

 - Accelerate tooling support for accessible content authoring, thereby making it more cost efficient to create accessible content;

 - Identify and address gaps in accessibility standardization, thereby increasing the coverage of digital accessibility requirements.